TandoorRecipes/recipes/docs/features/authentication.md

 #### Error Details on Login Failure

-When a social login fails, the error page shows detailed information including the provider name, error code, and exception details.
+When a social login fails, the error page shows the provider name and error code.
+Superuser accounts will also see detailed exception information.
 Share these details with your administrator if you need help resolving the issue.

 Common error codes: